-The length of the spokes of Nahata Dziil and the Administrative Area of Tuba City, as compared to those of the Bennett Freeze portion of Tuba City, punctuate how destructive the combined effects of development moratorium and no federal support have been for the Chapters in the Bennett Freeze Area.
+The length of the spokes of the Administrative Area of Tuba City, as compared to those of the Bennett Freeze portion of Tuba City, punctuate how destructive the combined effects of development moratorium and no federal support have been for the Chapters in the Bennett Freeze Area.

-The table at right shows how each of the three areas scored for each of the 25 development strategies.
+The table at right shows how these areas scored for each of the 25 development strategies.
 Based on current prevailing conditions, strategies with high likelihood of success are highligted in green; strategies with low or diminished likelihood of success are highlighted in red.

-The data show that the effects of the Freeze and the Relocation are far more than just an anecdotal story.
+The data show that the effects of the Freeze are far more than just an anecdotal story.